-This chapter builds on the article "XQuery: An XML query language" which you can find in reference [1] and in the "Articles & Excerpts" compendium.
+This chapter builds on the article "XQuery: An XML query language" which you can find in reference [1].
 We will briefly highlight some of the most important aspects of XQuery but you will need to study the article in order to understand XQuery and the rest of this document.